autumn-ragland/react_app_heroku_test/README.md

 	| - new package.json file
 ```

-3. In the server directory create  an `index.js` file
+3.In the server directory create  an `index.js` file

 4.In the root package.json add the json below